-- Warning! - 1.
-Remove any templates on the conveyor and at station buffers. - 2.
+- 1. Remove any templates on the conveyor and at station buffers. - 2.
 Remove any parts left at stations: in a robot's gripper, in a machine and on storage racks. - 3.
 Load parts into the ASRS and into any feeders. - 4.
 Turn on all hardware: PCs, controllers, CNC machines, etc. - 5.
-Make sure Windows has been activated at all PCs. - 6.
-At each Station Manager PC, click on Start Station. - 7.
-At each station, home the robot and initialize all equipment. - 8.
-At the CIM Manager PC, from the icon group for your specific Open-CIM installation, do the following:. - Click on Graphic Display. - Click on the CIM Manager. - Optionally, click on the Scheduler. - Click on the yellow lightning bolt, and then Run, to execute production.
+Make sure all PCs have been activated. - 6.
+At each Station Manager PC, click Load Station. - 7.
+Choose the mode in which you want to load the DDs and click the Green button. - 8.
+At each station, home the robot and initialize all equipment. - 9.
+Start the Graphic display in PC Graphic. - 10.
+At the CIM Manager PC do the following: - Click CIM Manager. - Optionally, click the Scheduler. - Click the Green Load button, and then, to commence production, click Run.

-You can turn on Open-CIM workstation PCs and hardware in any order.
+You can turn on OpenCIM workstation PCs and hardware in any order.
 There is no mandatory boot-up sequence.
 You can also reboot a PC as long as it is not in the middle of an operation or communicating with the CIM Manager.
-If you reset a PC, you do not need to reset other workstation PCs connected to the Open-CIM network.
-When the PC boots up, its applications will resume communication with other PCs on the Open-CIM network.
+If you reset a PC, you do not need to reset other workstation PCs connected to the OpenCIM network.
+When the PC boots up, its applications will resume communication with other PCs on the OpenCIM network.